studentkittens/lncs-pandoc/paper.md

 abstract: |

         Today cloud storage services are all over the place.
-There is dropbox, box.com, google cloud and many other services.
-Important files also often gets backup to a local hard drive, to ensure access if the cloud service stops working.
-It is often hard for the user to keep track of changes and updating backups.
-Data often gets just saved to untrusted cloud storage services and users often even dont know about possible issues or that there is the possibility to encrypt senible personal data.
+There is dropbox, box.com, google cloud and many other storage services.
+Important files also often gets backup to a local hard drive or network attached device, to ensure access if network connection is not available.
+It is often hard for the user to keep track of changes and update backups.
+Sensible personal data also often gets just saved to untrusted cloud storage services and users often dont even know about possible issues or that there is the possibility to encrypt data.
 A tool named git-annex is a possible solution to this problem.
-It also addresses other usual issues with  cloud security and data integrity in general.
-This paper intends to give a git-annex introduction by explaining the concepts behind git-annex and demonstrating different use case scenarios and features of git-annex.
+It also addresses other issues with cloud security and data integrity in general.
+This paper intends to give a overview about git-annex in general.
+It also intends to demonstrate the command line usage and explaining git-annex concepts and features.
 ---